 Although it did start to dry out after just 1 day and tasted a tad yeasty, I still enjoyed it.
 When toasted, the dryness became moot.
 But I knew I had to update this post for you with the way it is supposed to be made,

-So now here is the traditional version rich in butter and eggs and oh so delicious to add to your Easter table this year.
+So now here is the traditional version rich in butter and eggs and oh so delicious to add to the table for all of your celebrations!

 This bread is so soft and tender, but with a nice golden crust.

 Who can resist?
 Enjoy generous slices of homemade Choereg – Armenian Easter Bread plain, with butter or your favorite toppings.